-Are you getting a Fatal Error: Maximum execution time exceeded error message while using WordPress?
-This error means that PHP script that you were running took longer to complete than the limit allows, therefore it was stopped.
-This tutorial will help you solve this error on your website.
+Are you getting a Fatal Error: max_execution_time exceeded message while using WordPress?
+No worries.
+It simply means that the PHP script you run takes longer to complete than the limit allows.
+Read on to find out how to solve this issue.

 php_value max_execution_time 60

-This would increase maximum execution time to 60 seconds (1 minute).
-If you are still getting the same error you can try increasing this value even more – to 120/180 seconds etc.
+If you’re still getting the same error, you can try increasing the value to 120-180 seconds

-That’s it, you have successfully increased max_execution_time limit for your website.
+That’s it — you have successfully increased the WordPress max_execution_time limit of your PHP script!